Israeli families fleeing rat-race revive once-doomed kibbutzim

 In the kibbutz courtyard where Degania's founders built its first barn, her spouse, Oded, runs a restaurant that looks like any high-class dining spot in Tel Aviv.

-"Financially, building a home and family is much easier than in the center.
+"Financially, building a home and family is much easier than in the centre.
 There's also no stress, it's protective, everyone knows everyone, there's a community, values, it's different from the city," Oded said.

 There are 274 kibbutzim - mostly in Israel, though around 20 are in the Israeli-occupied West Bank and Golan Heights - and their population is growing rapidly, at 3 percent last year versus 1.1 percent a decade ago.